Cold Chain Compliance Requirements for Food Transport in Australia

 What is cold chain compliance?

-Cold chain compliance refers to the process of maintaining and documenting temperature control throughout the entire journey of temperature-sensitive goods, from the point of manufacture or storage through to delivery.
+Cold chain compliance refers to the process of maintaining and documenting temperature control throughout the entire journey of temperature-sensitive goods, from the point of manufacture and storage through to delivery.

 For food transport businesses in Australia, this means keeping perishable goods within specified temperature ranges at every stage of the supply chain, and being able to prove it.

 A cold chain is only as strong as its weakest link.
-One temperature excursion during transport can compromise an entire consignment, expose your business to legal liability, and damage your relationship with clients.
+One temperature excursion during transport can not only compromise an entire consignment but also expose your business to legal liability, and damage your relationship with clients.

 The Australian regulatory framework